BenMcLean/Voxel2Pixel/volumetric_ortho_impostor_rendering_specification.md

 This matches the behavior of classic 2D sprites and maintains the visual coherence of the ortho-impostor effect.
 Attempting to compute per-voxel depth would cause visually confusing partial occlusion that breaks the 2D sprite illusion.

+**Why model center, not anchor point:** The anchor point determines world positioning but may be anywhere in voxel space—even completely outside the model bounds (e.g., a flying character with an anchor at ground level).
+The sprite plane and depth must be at the model center where the visual content actually exists.

 ### Depth Calculation

-The depth is simply the clip-space depth of the model center:
+The depth is the clip-space depth of the model center.
+Since the anchor point is at the box's local origin, the model center in local space is the `anchor_to_center` offset (converted to world units):

 ```
+model_center_local = reverse_swizzle(anchor_to_center) * VoxelSize
-center_clip = ProjectionMatrix * ViewMatrix * ModelMatrix * vec4(0, 0, 0, 1)
+center_clip = ProjectionMatrix * ViewMatrix * ModelMatrix * vec4(model_center_local, 1)
 DEPTH = (center_clip.z / center_clip.w) * 0.5 + 0.5
 ```